Countingup/docker-node/README.md

 ## Changelog

+- 2022-10-25 -- Rebuild to update base image for security vulnerability (git/git)
+- 2022-09-26 -- Rebuild to update base image for security vulnerability (expat/expat)
 - 2022-09-07 -- Rebuild to update base image for security vulns
 - 2022-07-19 -- Upgrade packages to fix libcrypto1.1 security vulns
 - 2022-07-12 -- Remove builds of 12 and 14